spoi-org/resources/content/editorials/zco/vacation.md

 Since there are at most 10 cells with a cost of 0, we can store the positions of all cells with a cost of 0 and check whether any of these cells lies between (A, B) and (C, D) (Let the position be (x, y).
 Then, we check whether A <= x <= C and B <= y <= D)

-This will only take 10 checks since there are at most 10 cells with a cost of 0 and hence the time complexity of this solution is O($Q \times Z$) where Z is the number of zeros which passes this subtask.
+This will only take 10 checks since there are at most 10 cells with a cost of 0 and hence the time complexity of this solution is O($Q \times Z$) where Z is the number of zeros, which passes this subtask.

 ## Subtask 6 (N = 1)